SMukul04/AI-Image-Caption-Generator/README.md

-# VisionAI – Hybrid Vision-Language AI Captioning System
+# VisionFusion – Hybrid Vision-Language AI Captioning System

-VisionAI is a hybrid AI-powered image captioning system built using Salesforce BLIP, PyTorch, Flask, and CUDA GPU acceleration.
+VisionFusion is a hybrid AI-powered image captioning system built using Salesforce BLIP, PyTorch, Flask, and CUDA GPU acceleration.
 The project combines a pre-trained BLIP model with a custom fine-tuned Flickr8k model to generate more detailed, context-aware, and human-like image captions.

 The system supports: